Why invest in a process improvement program?

-- Implement an organisation-wide process improvement culture programme that engages and empowers all staff to see process and process improvement as critical to their BAU.
+2. Implement an organization-wide process improvement culture program that engages and empowers all staff to see process and process improvement as critical to their BAU.

-Here are 5 benefits of investing in a process improvement programme.
-These examples are based on what we have seen across our client base and my personal experience at City of Boroondara where the Process Improvement Programme was focussed on embedding a strong process improvement culture throughout the organisation.
+Here are 5 benefits of investing in a process improvement program.
+These examples are based on what we have seen across our client base and my personal experience at City of Boroondara where the Process Improvement Program was focussed on embedding a strong process improvement culture throughout the organization.

-- Improved Knowledge Management - a central resource for training and inducting staff
+A central resource for training and inducting staff.

 - I have heard many staff complain about the time spent trying to figure out how ‘things are done’ when they start a new job.
 Often, few procedure manuals exist or, if they do exist, they are often out-of-date and difficult to follow.
 By documenting processes in a central repository you can significantly reduce the time and cost involved in staff recruitment and staff turnover.
 There is also a natural inclination for staff to improve a process as they are documenting it, so there will almost always be some small wins achieved from the documentation exercise.

-- Increased Collaboration Across Departments - showing end-to-end processes and notifying all stakeholders of any changes in the end-to-end processes
+Showing end-to-end processes and notifying all stakeholders of any changes in the end-to-end processes.

-- Strong Process and Service Accountability - assigning Process Owners and Process Experts to processes who are then responsible for keeping processes up-to-date and accurate and responding to improvement suggestions from across the organisation
+Assigning Process Owners and Process Experts to processes who are then responsible for keeping processes up-to-date and accurate and responding to improvement suggestions from across the organization.

 - The inbuilt governance in Promapp ensures that processes are owned and people are made accountable for ensuring they are accurate and effective.
 The more ownership teams can have over processes, the more likely they are to put time and effort into consistently reviewing and improving them.

-- Increased Staff Engagement - involving all staff in identifying changes that could improve performance
+Involving all staff in identifying changes that could improve performance.

-- Increased Standardisation of Processes - ensuring consistent customer experience and reducing risk to the organisation
+Ensuring consistent customer experience and reducing risk to the organization.